northeastern-rc/rc-public-documentation/docs/source/best-practices/shell_environment.md

 :::{caution}
 Making edits to your `.bashrc` file can result in many issues.
 Some changes may prevent you from launching apps or executing commands.
 Modifying your `PATH` variable may result in the inability to use basic Shell commands (such as `cd` or `ls`) if not done correctly.

 Before making changes to your `.bashrc` file, make a backup of the default `.bashrc` file, so you can restore it if necessary.
-If you need help with editing `.bashrc`, reach out to <mailto:rchelp@northeastern.edu> or [schedule a consultation with a staff member](https://outlook.office365.com/owa/calendar/ResearchComputing2@northeastern.onmicrosoft.com/bookings/) who can help suggest edits and troubleshoot any issues you might be having.
+If you need help with editing `.bashrc`, reach out to [rchelp@northeastern.edu](mailto:rchelp@northeastern.edu) or [schedule a consultation with a staff member](https://outlook.office365.com/owa/calendar/ResearchComputing2@northeastern.onmicrosoft.com/bookings/) who can help suggest edits and troubleshoot any issues you might be having.
 :::

 ## About your .bashrc file